ehazlett/interlock/README.md

 # Interlock [![Build Status](https://travis-ci.org/ehazlett/interlock.svg?branch=master)](https://travis-ci.org/ehazlett/interlock)
 Dynamic, event-driven extension system using [Swarm](https://github.com/docker/swarm).
 Extensions include HAProxy and Nginx for dynamic load balancing.

 NOTE: this is a major refactor from the previous version of Interlock.
-One major change is you now need external proxy images as they are no longer bundled as part of Interlock.
+See the [Release Notes] for v1.0 for changes.

 The latest tag (v0.3.3) is the legacy version.
 The `latest` tag will be tagged as the new version after a couple of releases to allow for migration